flatironinstitute/sciware/26_DataFormats/main.md

 ## Outline

-- Review definitions
+- Basic definitions
-- Consider how to describe data
+- Data-in-context
+- Data's internal structure
   - Particularly beyond lists/tables
-- Discuss what we want from a file format
-- Look at some high-level patterns among formats
+- Desirable properties of file formats
+- Overview of the trade-offs

 Today is about the **trade-offs** imposed by different formats, and making **choices** that fit our situation and goals.

+## Basic definitions

 ### What is data?